Christopher-Shea/algorithms/arrays/moveZeros/moveZeros_README.md

 # Description
-Given an array of integers, move all the zeros to the end of the array, and return the number of non-zero integers.
+Given an array of integers, move all the zeros to the end of the array (mutating input array), and return the number of non-zero integers.

 For example, the array